ScanMountGoat/ssbh_editor/README.md

 SSBH Editor is an application for viewing, editing, and validating models for Smash Ultimate.
 Report bugs or request new features in [issues](https://github.com/ScanMountGoat/ssbh_editor/issues).
 Download Windows releases in [releases](https://github.com/ScanMountGoat/ssbh_editor/releases).

 ## Features
-- View models from Smash Ultimate
+- View models, textures, and animations from Smash Ultimate
 - View the effects of transition materials like the metal box or ditto materials
-- Bloom, shadows, and post processing
+- View bloom, shadows, and post processing
-- View skeletal and material animations
 - View the effects of helper bone constraints.
 This is necessary for previewing animations for mods using the [EXO Skel](https://github.com/ssbucarlos/smash-ultimate-blender) method.
-- Edit numdlb, nusktb, numatb, nuhlpb, and numshb files using a graphical interface with most changes updating in real time in the viewport.
+- Edit formats supported by ssbh_data like numdlb, nusktb, numatb, nuhlpb, and numshb files using a more intuitive interface

 ## Planned Features
 - Skeleton debug display